singh-man/books/crackingTheCoding/19_hints.md

 - \#558.
 17.11   If you had  a list of the  occurrences of each word,  then you are really looking for a pair of values within two arrays  (one  value  for each array) with the  smallest difference.
 This could be a fairly similar algorithm to your initial algorithm.
 - \#559.
 16.22   Option #2: One  approach is to just double the  size of the  array when the  ant  wanders to an edge.
 How will you handle the  ant  wandering into negative coordinates, though?
 Arrays can't  have negative indices.
 - \#560.
 16.13   Given a line (slope and  y-intercept), can you find where it intersects another line?
 - \#561.
 17.26   Solution 2: One  way to think  about this is that we need to be  able  to very quickly pull a list of all documents with  some similarity  to a specific document.
 (Again, we should not  do this by saying "look at all documents and  quickly eliminate the  dissimilar documents".
-That wilI be at least  O(D²).)
+That will be at least  O(D²).)
 - \#562.
 17.16   Iterative solution: Observe that you would never skip three appointments in a row.
 Why would you?
 You would always be able to take  the  middle booking.
 - \#563.
 16.14   Have you tried using a hash table?
 - \#564.
 16.21   If you swap two values, a and  b, then the  sum  of A becomes sumA   -  a  +   b and the sum  of B becomes sumB   -  b   +  a.
 These sums need to be equal.